open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 ## Baggage is not the same as attributes

-An important thing to note about baggage is that it is a separate key-value store and is unassociated with attributes on spans, metrics, or logs.
+An important thing to note about baggage is that it is a separate key-value store and is unassociated with attributes on spans, metrics, or logs without explicitly adding them.

 To add Baggage entries to attributes, you need to explicitly read that data and add it.
 For example, in .NET you might do this: